nerovad/Matthewdavoren/README.md

 - 👋 Hi, I’m @Matthewdavoren
 - 👀 I’m interested in Full Stack Web Development
-- 🌱 I’m currently learning Java, Javascript, Python, HTML, and CSS.
+- 🌱 I’m currently learning Java, Javascript, HTML, and CSS.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me